Manual vs automatic reviews

 When to turn auto-review off

+Turning off auto-review is most useful during onboarding or while evaluating the tool on a subset of repositories.
 For everyday operation, narrowing branch filters is a finer-grained tool than disabling auto-review.